gpisano97/Micron/README.md

 ## General info

 This framework allow you to build **API Rest using PHP** in a very easy way.
 It also provides usefull helper class, like DataHelper or Database that allow you to connect and make prepared query to MySql database in a very fast and simple way.
 There is also a library for user authentication with **JWT Token**. **All the framework classes throws php exceptions on error, so is strongly recommended using "try-catch" block for wrap your code.** Micron has an internal PHP routing class and this provides an easy way for **build readble URI**.
-It supports all HTTP method (following **REST guidelines**) and provides all the **response** cases (according to HTTP Code) in **JSON** format thanks to Response Class.
+It supports all HTTP method (following **REST guidelines**) and provides all the **responses** cases (according to HTTP Code) in **JSON** format thanks to Response Class.
 Routing uses anonymous function for execute your code, so is required to put your code in a function to be run.

 ## Technologies
 * PHP 7.4.